 Trains and metros: Long distance trains are quite clean to begin with, though passengers may not keep it that way.
 Toilets here can be a huge issue, the jerking motion of the train tends to interfere with people’s aim.
 Local trains and metros are usually good in this respect.

 Auto-rickshaws and taxis: Very clean in most cities.
-Since these drivers’ entire livelihood is wrapped up in their vehicles, they tend to take good care of them, though the same cannot always be said for their passengers.
+The drivers’ tend to take good care of their vehicles as their entire livelihood is dependent on them.
+However, the same cannot always be said for their passengers.

 Plan B

-You can only ever be so vigilant.
+You can only ever be so vigilant in regards to hygiene in India.
 Someone sneezes in your general direction, a vegetable vendor doesn’t wash his hands and little germ slips through.
 Come prepared for this situation as well.
-Carry medication that your body is used to and which you trust, rather than looking up the local variant at the last minute.
+Carry medication that your body is used to and which you trust.
+Looking up the local variant at the last minute is not recommended.
 Your health will thank you.

 Be clean, be safe!